 Makiko Hirabayashi – pianist/composer

 Makiko Hirabayashi was born 1966 in Tokyo, Japan, where she started playing piano at the age of 4.
-Spending 5 years of her childhood in Hong Kong – a cultural melting point at the time, has had a lasting impact on her life.
-At age 20, she won a scholarship to Berklee College of Music in Boston, where she studied for 3 years, absorbing the language of jazz.
+Spending 5 years of her formative years in Hong Kong – a cultural melting pot at the time, has had a lasting impact on her life.
+At age 20, she won a scholarship to Berklee College of Music in Boston.
+Her original intention to study film scoring quickly shifted towards improvising and composing on the piano, as she found herself immersed in the live jazz scene of Boston.
 Since 1990, she has been based in Copenhagen, Denmark.
 Her multicultural background and musical diversity is reflected in her music.
-Elements of jazz, classical music, Far Eastern music and Nordic sound are all molded uncontrivedly into an intriguing, compelling sound of her own.
+Elements of jazz, classical music, Far Eastern music and Nordic moods are all molded uncontrivedly into an intriguing, compelling sound of her own.

 • Jazz Audio Disk Award -Best Instrumental Album 2009 for “Hide And Seek” (Jazz Critique Magazine, Japan)